In need of some inspiration for your graphic design portfolio? We got you covered. Here’s our list of 22 stunning graphic design portfolio examples.

-Whether you’re just venturing out in graphic design, dabbling in it as a freelancer, or have years of industry experience, having an online portfolio to showcase your design work is absolutely essential if you want to secure potential clients and eventually scale your reach as a graphic designer.
+Having an online portfolio to showcase your design work is absolutely essential if you want to scale your reach and secure new, potential clients as a graphic designer.

 2. damn website

 If a name could speak for itself, it is most certainly Nando’s damn website.
 Nando’s gaudy yet tasteful vaporwave-esque design is a testament to fully showcasing your brand identity and design skills as a graphic designer.

 Nando ties in the motif of “damn” by employing choice repetition of the word alongside visual design elements to further support his claim of being a damn good designer — and it works.

 His portfolio website is a complete representation of his bold artistic approach to design, competency as a graphic designer, and overall personality as a highly imaginative individual.

 3. Rani Vestal

 Next on our list is Rani Vestal’s online design portfolio.
 If you don’t have a flair for the dramatic and want a minimal yet high-quality way to demonstrate your best work online, look no further than Rani’s portfolio website.

 Similar to Howsem’s design approach, Rani lets her notable design projects speak for themselves.
 Brand identity is Rani’s forte.
 In just a few words, you can define her brand as aesthetic functionality that meets creative professionalism.

 Oslo-based graphic designer Mailinn Stensen’s portfolio website wonderfully portrays their innovative and creative take on graphic design.